DESIGNfromWITHIN/Flexibility4Issues/readme.md

 Flexibility - Fully functional MODX Revolution website.
 Quickstart projects by creating a fully working MODX Revolution website with just one package!
 Flexibility includes navigation, search, blog, client setting, templates, template variables and more.

+ATTENTION: While it should be possible to install Flexibility 4 in excisting MODX websites, I strongly advice you to use a fresh installation of MODX.

 This package is meant to be used once to quick-start MODX website projects.
 It will install a lot of things and provide a nice responsive MODX website based on the Foundation framework from ZURB.

 ----------------------------